madetech/blog/building_better_software_teams/code_reviews_with_pull_requests.md

 PRs revolve around the idea of using dedicated branches for small feature sets.
 The branches of work are then submitted to your source control tool (we'll use Github from here on in our examples), and are opened up for review amongst your team.
 Only when the majority of people involved are happy with the work, will it then be merged into your master branch.

+#### Branches
 Working in isolated branches reduces the risk of conflicting with other developer's work.
-By not working in master, you can remained focus on your goal rather than constantly having to pull in others code.
+By not working in master, you can remain focused on your goal rather than constantly having to pull in others code.

- 	* Work on seperate features and areas with lower risk of conflicting
- * Breaking down problems into smaller tasks/single responsibility
- 	* Smaller amounts of code easier to review
- 	* Easier to write/ensure code is tested
- 	* Should be shortlived where possible
- 		* Set a limit to their lifespan
- 		* Less chance of merge conflicts
- 		* Don't be afraid to open issues out of a PR
- * Ensure descriptions for PR's have a brief overview
- 	* Allows for understanding the purpose of the review quickly
- 		* what you've changed/are trying to acheive
+#### Single Responsibility Pull Requests
+The core idea behind this area is that the less code there is to review the more valuable the review will most likely be.
+Small features covering only a single area allow for a hyper-focused review and clear understanding of what's trying to be achieved.

+A reviewer can easily tell if the tests are present, valuable and covering these small chunks.
+Working in this style makes it easier for the reviewee themselves to write the tests and feature.

+#### Short lifespans
+A great way to avoid merge conflicts with other features and stale code is to impose a completely artificial lifespan on a PR.
+Whether it's a day or just 15 minutes making sure these don't hang around in limbo is an efficient way to maintain momentum on a project.

+If more work arrises out of a review don't just stop the conversation, move it out to an issue or issues and assuming everything has been signed off merge the PR.
+This allows for more time to be spent on the conversation and potentially more opinions to be provided and more thought around the area.

+#### Sign off
+While it can be tempting to review your own work if others are busy **don't**

+* Always get someone to look over a PR before merging, don't be tempted to self sign your PR's
+ 	* Let anyone comment on PR's, not just people on the project team

  * Tooling/Allows for automated tools to be used code styles, test passes etc.
  	* Lock down PR's to only merge in if tests/linting passes
  	* Lock down master branch on Github, so only merges
  	* Intergration tools, on PR submissions, notifications in Slack to everyone
  	* Help prevent blockages in the pipeline, by not developing on master, encourages use of branches
+ 	* Ensure descriptions for PR's have a brief overview
+ 		* Allows for understanding the purpose of the review quickly
+ 		* what you've changed/are trying to acheive
  	* Conversations in one place on a hosted tool like Github
  		* Keep these inside your review platform
  			* don't deviate to email/slack/face-to-face if possible
  				* knowledge loss and siloing
  * Visibility/papertrail (not in sense of blame)
 	 * why is the code like this?
 	 * what was the aim?
 	 * see reasons for design coming from conversation potentially
- * Always get someone to look over a PR before merging, don't be tempted to self sign your PR's
- 	* Let anyone comment on PR's, not just people on the project team